Agile product developer

 My career has been a “multi” one: multi-technology, multi-cultural, multi-skill, multi-generation… always actively collaborating.

-As a young engineer at Schneider Electric Grenoble, I faced complex issues in the design and manufacturing of Miniature Circuit Breakers (MCB), about 50 million produced per year.
+As a young engineer at Schneider Electric Grenoble, I faced complex issues in the design, cost reduction and manufacturing of Miniature Circuit Breakers (MCB), about 50 million produced per year.

 The only way to solve these issues was with a close, cross-functional team, including vendors and led by demanding & caring managers.

 During this period, I co-authored 8 patents, all in use by the company.

 In 2000, I got closer to customers and became project manager of Duoline D'clic XE, the very first MCB without screws to connect the cables.

 It was then a seemingly impossible innovation because electrical contractors, its target customers, are very conservative.

 Numerous customer meetings and marketing tests helped us to better know the latent needs and to reorient the project.

 Our development team, coming from 4 companies, 12 sites and 7 countries, succeeded in launching a new range with a turnover of around 100 M€ and production of 3 million units in 5 factories.

 16 years after its introduction, these products remain a market reference.

 I also led a project to adapt the Blokset global range of electrical switchboards to Indian specifications.

 Most of the 20-person team was located in Bangalore.

 Along with technical, economic & industrial challenges, this development also included setting up a sales channel through partners, new for this market.

 Software as "multi" as hardware

 More recently, I managed the development of Ecoreal XL, the first Software as a Service (SaaS) offer to configure electrical switchboards.

 With this tool, a junior engineer without any prior knowledge of the range is operational to quote and configure in less than 1 hour.